chipmuenk/pyfda/docs/source/development/pyfda_input_widgets.rst

 input_fixpoint_specs
 ---------------------

 The configuration file `libs.pyfda_template.conf` lists which fixpoint classes (e.g. ``FIR_DF`` and ``IIR_DF1``) can be used with which filter design algorithm.
-`tree_builder` parses this file and writes all fixpoint modules into the list `fb.fixpoint_widgets_list`.
+`config_tree_parser` parses this file and writes all fixpoint modules into the dict `cfp.FIXPOINT_CLASSES_DICT`.
 The input widget :mod:`pyfda.input_widgets.input_fixpoint_specs` constructs a combo box from this list with references to all successfully imported fixpoint modules.
 The currently selected fixpoint widget (e.g. `FIR_DF`) is imported from :ref:`dev_mod_fixpoint_widgets` together with the referenced picture.

 Each fixpoint module / class contains a widget that is constructed using helper classes from `fixpoint_widgets.fixpoint_helpers.py`.
 The widgets allow entering fixpoint specifications like word lengths and formats for input, output and internal structures (like an accumulator) for each class.
 It also contains a reference to a picture showing the filter topology.

 Details of the mechanism and the module are described in :ref:`dev_input_fixpoint_specs`.